-A few weeks ago, YouTube released a new functionality which makes it possible to stream video with a minimum delay through their platform using the WebRTC technique.
-Compared to other streaming solutions which are/were offered by Youtube, this has huge potential and on top of that, it’s free to use (at the time i’m writing this tutorial).
+A few weeks ago, YouTube released a new functionality that makes it possible to stream video with a minimum delay through their platform using the WebRTC technique.
+Compared to other streaming solutions which are/were offered by Youtube, this has huge potential and on top of that, it’s free to use (at the time I’m writing this tutorial).

 At this moment, it’s only possible to share your webcam video and audio using the WebRTC solution from Youtube, but let’s wait and see what the future brings.
-If you need to share your screen or show a presentation during the broadcast then I would still advice to use one of the other streaming functionalities from Youtube which we are describing here in our documentation.
+If you need to share your screen or show a presentation during the broadcast then I would still advise using one of the other streaming functionalities from Youtube which we are describing here in our documentation.

 Steps you need to take:

 As soon as you are logged into your YouTube channel, click on the webcam icon on the upper right corner of the page.
 Within the dropdown menu select the option “Go Live”.
 You can also use this link to go live directly: https://www.youtube.com/webcam